nlburns33/uci-gdim33-s25-weekly-activities-GDIM33Activities/README.md

 ### W3
 ### Activity 1

-Currently, the monster and its state are present, with nearly all of the transitions working.
+Currently, the monster and its states are present, with nearly all of the transitions working.
 The monster can attack and damage the player.
-The player move and jump and can shoot and stun the monster.
+The player can move, jump, and shoot and stun the monster.

 Playtesting goal: Does the monster's behavior make sense and feel reasonable?

 Team Members: Nolan Burns, Brendan Johnston, Jayden Ishibashi

-Feedback: Looking around is jittery, you can't die.
-Monster's behavior makes sense, correctly runs, though the stun is a bit long.
+Playtesting Notes: Looking around is jittery.
+The player can't die.
+The monster's behavior makes sense and correctly runs, though the stun is a bit long.
 The monster can also get stuck in the stun animation.
 The player can occasionally get stuck in the jumping state if they jump into a wall.

 ### Activity 2
 1. A dialogue could definitely add more dialogue without writing any code.
 New dialogue is added via additional scriptableobjects, which can be edited via the inspector.